rotemdan/lzutf8.js/README.md

   - Very fast, especially decompression (benchmark results are for a single core, Intel Pentium G3220 running Windows 7, processing 1MB files):
     - Javascript (Chrome): 3-12MB/s compression , 20-60MB/s decompression
-    - C++ : 30-40MB/s compression, 300-500MB/s decompression (unreleased, may be improved in the future)
+    - C++ : 30-40MB/s compression, 300-500MB/s decompression (incomplete and unreleased, number may be improve in the future)
   - Reasonable compression ratio - excellent for shorter strings (<32k), but less efficient for longer ones.
   - Conceived with web and mobile use cases in mind.
 Algorithm was designed for and implemented in Javascript from the very beginning.
   - Simple and easy-to-use API that's consistent across all platforms, both in the browser and in Node.js.